 Marketing and brand building

 As a fitness trainer, it’s important to be updated on the latest fitness trends to stay relevant in the industry and to grow as a professional.
-It’s your job to stay on top trends and learn ways to meet the needs and goals of your clients.
+It’s your job to stay on top of trends and learn ways to meet the needs and goals of your clients.

 International Sports Sciences Association (ISSA)